MegaGigaAsbl/Demonstration-benchmark/README.md

 #### benchmark.cob

 The Cobol version of the program.
-This program could be made a little faster when using comp variable types.
+Using comp variables made this program substantially faster.

 #### benchmark.f90